ELELAB/DDR-candidates/coexpression/README.md

 python do_overlap_tissues_corrs.py
 ```

-the output is a IID-like database.
+the output is a IID-like database (coexpression-interactions_0.6_min10.csv) as
+a CSV file

 4) annotate gene pairs by GO terms and filter out and keep only those gene pairs
 in which at least one has a DNA-damage repair association terms, and other doesn't: